devinsmith/w3m/README.md

 * Use asprintf() to implement gc-based Sprintf() instead of hand-rolled evilness.
 * Thousands of lines of codes removed:
-	* Support for old revisions of POSIX and DOS are gone.
+	* Support for old revisions of POSIX and DOS is gone.
 	* Usenet (NNTP) support has been removed.
 	* Improperly licensed MATRIX table rendering code that wasn't doing anything useful beyond the non-MATRIX code.